aaronstevenwhite/PartialControlExperiments/README.md

 install.packages(dependencies)
 ```

-If you would like to rerun the entire analysis, you can execute the following at the R interactive prompt:
+If you would like to rerun the entire analysis, you can execute the following at the R interactive prompt while in **analysis/**:

 ```
 source("sub_proceedings_analysis.R")